-Project components affecting the objective:

-- " Power line towers - " Substation access roads

-Potential Impact Design fails to respond optimally to the environmental considerations Power line route and substation design that degrades the environment unnecessarily, particularly with respect to visual aesthetics, loss of indigenous flora, erosion, and impacts on local communities/residents Activities/risk sources Alignment of power line and positioning of towers and access roads within the approved power line corridor Positioning of the substation within the approved substation extension footprint Mitigation: Target/Objective To ensure that the design of the project components respond to the identified environmental constraints and opportunities To ensure selection of best environmental option for alignment for the power lines and location of the substation
+Project Project components affecting the objective: component/s " Turn-in power line towers " Substation extension area " access roads Potential Impact " Design fails to respond optimally to the environmental considerations " Power line route and substation design that degrades the environment unnecessarily, particularly with respect to visual aesthetics, loss of indigenous flora, erosion, and impacts on local communities/residents Activities/risk sources " " Alignment of power line and positioning of towers and access roads within the approved power line corridor Positioning of the substation within the approved substation extension footprint Mitigation: Target/Objective " " To ensure that the design of the project components respond to the identified environmental constraints and opportunities To ensure selection of best environmental option for alignment for the power lines and location of the substation

 Mitigation: Action/control Responsibility Timeframe Undertake negotiations with affected landowners within the approved power line alternative corridor and agree on landowner-specific conditions for construction and maintenance.
 Negotiator Planning Phase Undertake a detailed geotechnical survey of the proposed substation site and transmission line tower positions in order to fully understand the soils in terms of founding conditions and erosion potential.
 Eskom Design Phase Undertake specialist walk-through surveys of each tower footprint and the substation site in terms of ecology aspects.
 Specialist consultants Planning & Design Phase Consider planning and design level mitigation measures recommended by the specialists following the walk-though survey.
 Engineering Design Consultant Design Phase Ensure that bird-friendly power line towers and conductor designs are used.
 Eskom Distribution design team Design Phase Balance technical and financial considerations against environmental constraints and opportunities in finalising the design of key elements (such as the tower design and required servitude width).
 Eskom Tender Design & Design Phase Tower design should be carefully considered as it could limit negative construction related impacts.
 Engineering Design Consultant Planning & Design Phase Conditions stipulated by property owners in terms of the construction activities should be implemented and monitored.
 Eskom Duration of contract A fire management plan as well as an emergency management plan (for fires and possible land invasions) should be developed in conjunction with the City of Tshwane Metropolitan Municipality.
 Eskom Planning & Design Phase The proposed substation extension should be designed in such a manner as to limit any possible risks of fires.
-Engineering Design Consultant Planning & Design Phase
+Engineering Design Consultant Planning & Design Phase to the mitigation measures and

-Performance " Design meets objectives and does not degrade the environment.
-Indicator " Design and layouts respond to the mitigation measures and recommendations in the EIA report and recommendations of the specialist walk-though surveys. " Final surveyed route alignment minimises any negative environmental impacts and maximises any benefits.
+Performance " Design meets objective es and doe es no ot deg rade the env vironment.
+Indicator " Design and layouts respond to the mitigation measures

+" recommendations in the EIA report and recommendations of the specialist walk-though surveys.
+Final surveyed route alignment minimises any negative environmental impacts and maximises any benefits.
 Monitoring " Ensure that the design implemented meets the objectives and mitigation measures in the EIA report through review of the design by the Project Manager and Environmental Control Officer (ECO) prior to the commencement of construction.